 - Slowly pour the chia seeds in.
 Gently whisk as you go – You don’t want to be breaking the chia seeds, you just want to get them mixed in well.
 The goal here is to get the chia seeds to soak up the coconut milk and expand, so the slower the better.

 It’s really that simple, y’all!

 Top with whatever goodies you like.
-My go-to is berries and peanut butter, but I’ve enjoyed experimenting with different combos.
+My go-to is berries, nut butter, and my Paleo Chunky Granola but I’ve enjoyed experimenting with different combos.
 Almonds, pumpkin seeds, hemp hearts, apples, bananas- you name it.
 Because this makes quite a few servings, I’ll often make it on Sunday and bring it in to the office with a boxful of berries and almonds for my workweek breakfasts (when I’m sick of my egg cups).
 And my coworkers always ask me what the heck that spotted-lookin’ stuff is when they see me prepping it in the mornings.

 It’s loaded with omega 3’s, fiber, healthy fats, and the sneaky collagen helps pump up the protein.
 It’s the perfect dairy free alternative.
 And mostly it’s just fun!

 What’s your favorite way to eat your chia pudding? xx, molls